xRizwan/Todo-List/README.md

 todoList:

 	Task(title, duedate, priority, description,projectName ...
 EACH PROPERTY CAN BE MODIFIED EXCEPT PROJECTNAME);
-	Project(title, duedate, Tasks ... ...
-EACH PROPERTY CAN BE MODIFIED): this.name = name;
 	Tasks = [ARRAY CONTAINING MULTIPLE Task];
+	Projects Only Have Names.
-	Projects = [ARRAY CONTAINING MULTIPLE Project];
+	Projects = [ARRAY CONTAINING MULTIPLE Projects];
 	TASKS AND PROJECTS STORED WITH LOCAL STORAGE AS JSON

 DOM: